davidrenwei/hello-world/README.md

 # hello-world
-This is a hello-world program from david.
+This is a three.js program from david.
 My name is david.